awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_05_Lab1_Ex1_DefenderOffice365_policies.md

 15. Since you want to sign in as the MOD Administrator, in the **Sign-in** window, enter **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant ID provided by your lab hosting provider) and then select **Next**.

 16. In the **Enter password** window, enter the password provided by your lab hosting provider and select **Sign in**.
-If you are requested to provice self-service password information click **cancel**.
+If you are requested to provide self-service password information click **cancel**.

 17. Close the **Let Microsoft Edge save and fill your password for this site next time?** banner by selecting **Never**.